MicrosoftDocs/memdocs/windows-365/end-user-access-cloud-pc.md

 To set up their Remote Desktop client, users follow these steps:

-1. Download the Remote Desktop app from the Download App page on [www.microsoft.com/windows-365?rtc=1](https://www.microsoft.com/en-us/windows-365?rtc=1).
+1. Download the Remote Desktop app from the Download App page on [www.microsoft.com/windows-365?rtc=1](https://www.microsoft.com/windows-365?rtc=1).
-2. Subscribe to a workspace as described in [Remote Desktop Workspaces](/windows-server/remote/remote-desktop-services/clients/windowsdesktop#workspaces).
+2. Select **Subscribe**.
+3. Enter their Azure Active Directory credentials.
+4. The Cloud PC appears in the list, and they can double-click it to launch.

 ### End user hardware requirements for accessing Cloud PCs